| CloserLook > Romans > Romans 4:1-3 |

 twice in this verse is so important.

-As you will notice, it is faith, not works, that procurers the "righteousness of God".
-Yes, Christ’s perfect righteousness is counted to those "that believe", not those who have measured up to God’s standards.
+law is manifested, being witnessed by the law and the prophets; As you will notice, it is faith, not works, that procures the "righteousness of God.”
+Yes, Christ’s perfect righteousness is counted to those "that believe," not those who have measured up to God’s standards.
 And that's very good news indeed, for no one has measured up to God's standards.
 However, righteousness by faith alone means righteousness that is available to all.
-Paul made that point quite clear, in Rom.
-3:29-30 "Is he the God of the Jews
+Paul made that point quite clear in Romans 3:29-30 "Is he the God of the Jews

 In short,

-they wanted to impose additional requirements on faith, as a condition
+they wanted to impose additional requirements on faith as a condition of

 The apostles